Kang-geophysics/nvim-starter-pack/README.md

         - Find helper (Help)
     - Support Quickfix
         - You don't need to memorize all positions you found.
-        - You can select a list of position in "Live grep" using "Tab"
+        - You can select a list of location in "Live grep" using "Tab"
         - If you choose, "+" mark will be annotated in front of selected list.
         - `<Ctl-q>`: Add all itmes to Quickfixlist
         - `<Alt-q>`: Add selected items to Quickfixlist